Comparative Literature

 Teaching Resources

-Other fiction texts and essays may be proposed for Parts B and C. Complete and final directions will be given in class and on the course's Ariel website.
+Full and final instructions, also for further critical readings, will be given in class and on the Ariel course website.

 Assessment methods and Criteria